Financial documents and calculator on an accountant's desk

 • Clinic management software (EMR, billing)

-Continuing Education and Conferences
+Continuing education and congresses

-• Travel and lodging related to training
+• Travel and accommodation related to training

 • Subscriptions to scientific and professional journals